 The biosecurity risks associated with the importation of semen and embryos from sheep and goat have been examined in the document Import Risk Analysis: Sheep and Goat Genetic Material (dated October 2005), the Import Risk Analysis: Scrapie in sheep and goat germplasm (dated January 2011), the Rapid Risk Assessment: Schmallenberg virus in imported live animals and germplasm (dated February 2013).
-Of the potential hazards, the IRAs concluded that risk management measures were justified for the hazards described in this RMP.
+This RMP describes which of the potential hazards described in the IRAs will require risk management and how it should be accomplished.

 Diagnostic tests recommended by the Code and described in the OIE Manual (specifically those prescribed for international trade) should be used as the test of choice for all specified risk organisms in the IHS.
-Where there is no OIE prescribed test for a particular risk organism, or the exporting country proposes to use an alternative test, MPI Investigation and Diagnostic Centre (IDC) laboratory experts should assess the test as valid for diagnostic purposes in the importation of sheep and goat germplasm, and appropriate for screening for the risk organism and equivalent to the IHS requirement.
-MPI approved diagnostic tests will be listed in the MPI Document, Approved diagnostic tests, vaccines, treatments and post-arrival testing laboratories testing for animal import health standards (MPI-STD-TVTL).
+Where there is no OIE prescribed test for a particular risk organism, or the exporting country proposes to use an alternative test, MPI Investigation and Diagnostic Centre (IDC) laboratory experts should assess the test as valid for diagnostic purposes in the importation of semen and embryos from sheep and goats, and appropriate for screening for the risk organism and equivalent to the IHS requirement.
+MPI approved diagnostic tests will be listed in the MPI document, Approved diagnostic tests, vaccines, treatments and post-arrival testing laboratories testing for animal import health standards (MPI-STD-TVTL).